justcallmelarry/sportsball/README.md

 # SPORTSBALL

-A slack integration that uses the API of https://github.com/estiens/world_cup_json in order to update the latest events of the wc (2018).
+A slack integration for updating start, stop, half-time and goals of WC 2018.

 ### Setup